-My kiddo and I were looking for something crafty to do last week so I looked up Easter Crafts on Pinterest.
+My kiddo and I made this adorable Potato Stamp Easter egg Garland when she was little.
+We were looking for something crafty to do, so I looked up Easter Crafts on Pinterest.
 I came across “Easter Egg Potato Stamping” by Crafty Morning.
 We gave it a shot and it was super easy and fun.
 The cutting of the stamp is definitely for the adult to do but the stamping part is really fun for kids.
 We took all the stamped pieces of paper and turned them into an Easter Egg Garland so we could have a little Easter decor for the house.
 It was a really fun afternoon project for the little missy and I, plus I thought it turned out pretty cute!

 My kiddo had so much fun pressing the potato stamp into the paper and making little egg shapes.
 They just started talking about Easter at preschool this last week so it went along well with what she is already learning.

 This girl seriously loves paint.
 It makes my heart smile since that was my favorite activity as a kid.
 She gets really focused and really enjoys herself whenever there is paint involved in a project.